 Height: 26 to 31 inches (male); 24 to 29 inches (female)

-Physical Characteristics: Large, heavy boned dog with an abundance of loose skin across the body; short coat that comes in black, blue, mahogany, and tawny in color
+Coat and Color: An abundance of loose skin across the body; short coat that comes in black, blue, mahogany, and tawny

 07 of 10